 If a client then decides to proceed the process is likely to be as follows:-

-Site Survey – Elaine would visit the site again to do a survey.
+Site Survey – If a site is a fairly straightforward shape and without too many complex level changes, Elaine would visit again to do a survey.
 She will take measurements and lots of photographs and check existing features and other impacts such as drainage and aspect, neighbourhood context and views.
 These measurements are drawn up into a scaled digital drawing to have a base plan of the garden to design with.
 Depending on the complexity / size of the garden it is sometimes worth trying to source ordinance survey maps for greater accuracy.
 It is essential that a digital topographical and underground services survey is supplied for larger, more complex and public sites.

 Private gardens generally do not need a survey drawing as such as Elaine can use the information she gathers towards this smaller scale of design.
 Community sites and public areas will generally benefit from a Site Survey Drawing to explain the context, constraints and opportunities of a design.
 Larger sites with multiple levels will need professional surveying services, which can be organised